 - – Copy of the (Tabien Baan) house registration book of the land owner (Your Thai wife)

-- – Copy of the ID card’s passports of the parties
+- – Also a copy of the ID card’s passports of the parties

 - – Copy of written agreement for the construction signed by both parties.

 Why do they do this?
-The building permit is proof that the house and the land are separate and there are also issues with tax liabilities later down the line if you are selling the property.
-Your rights are now more entrenched as the building permit is in your name and it also lowers property tax liabilities.
+The building permit is proof that the house and the land are separate.
+This and there are also issues with tax liabilities later down the line if you are selling the property.
+Your rights are now more entrenched as the building permit.
+This is in your name and it also lowers property tax liabilities.